How it Works

 We have ordered several thousand beauregard sweet potato slips.

-In the second or third week of June, the slips will arrive.
-They will be available to pick up at the Community Action Coalition.
+In the beginning few weeks of June, the slips will arrive.
+They will be available to pick up at the Dane County UW-Extension office (directions here).

 You plant and nourish your potatoes.
 They grow to be happy and healthy plants.

-In late September or early October, you’ll dig up your beautiful sweet potatoes and donate half of them to a local food pantry.
+In late September or early October, you’ll dig up your beautiful sweet potatoes.
+If you’d like, you can donate some to a local food pantry.

 If this interests you, please sign up to be put on the list so we know about how many slips to order this winter.